prajapati-parth/blog/src/pages/articles/2020-01-05-gatsby-static-page/index.md

 date: "2020-01-05"
 title: "Creating a static page to learn Gatsby"
 ---
-Hello, this my first gatsby static page by reading [this](https://parthp.dev/static-page-in-gatsby) blog.
+Hello, this my first gatsby static page by reading <a target="_blank" href="https://parthp.dev/static-page-in-gatsby">this</a> blog.
 ```

 Any markdown syntax in this file, will be converted to html to be displayed on a webpage.
 Gatsby has a plugin right for that.

-At this point, if you run your project using `npm start` and go to [http://localhost:8000/___graphql](http://localhost:8000/___graphql), you’ll be able to query the file details that this plugin has read from the filesystem.
+At this point, if you run your project using `npm start` and go to <a target="_blank" href="http://localhost:8000/___graphql">http://localhost:8000/___graphql</a>, you’ll be able to query the file details that this plugin has read from the filesystem.
 You’d be able to see something like this

 <img class="img-fluid" src="https://dl.dropboxusercontent.com/s/ugy5ord2ugxrw5j/gatsby-source-file-system-graphql-query.png?dl=0" alt="gatsby-source-filesystem-graphql-query" />